SiCoUK/pun_sico_seo/readme.txt

 Add additional features to the forum for SEO and usability.

-- Add the/a forum description tot he top of the forum pages
+- Add the/a forum description to the top of the forum pages
 - Allow a notice to be added to each forum individually
 - Allow additional meta tags for each forum